dancho393/Vehicle-Rental-System/README.md

-My solution has 3 packages config,model and cli: model contrains all the classes like(invoice,vehicle and similar) config contains the start up data cli contrains all calculations and methods for creating classes
+My solution has 3 main packages config,model and cli: model contrains all the classes like(invoice,vehicle and similar) config contains the start up data cli contrains all calculations and methods for creating classes